UK uses new powers to rule on Cuadrilla shale gas permits

 Britain is estimated to have substantial amounts of shale gas trapped in underground rocks and Prime Minister Cameron has pledged to go all out to extract these reserves, to help offset declining North Sea oil and gas output.

-Local government minister Greg Clark has informed Lancashire County Council of the minister's intention to himself determine Cuadrilla's appeal on two rejected permits in the area in northwest England.
+Local government minister Greg Clark has informed Lancashire County Council of the minister's intention to himself determine Cuadrilla's appeal on two rejected permits in the area.

 "Ministers have decided to recover Cuadrilla's appeals for shale exploration in Lancashire," the government said in a letter to the council dated Nov.
 26.